 The counterbalancing system is an assembly installed between the rotating column and the link arm.
 This assembly minimizes the torques generated about axis 2 when the robot is moving or stationary.
 A closed, hydropneumatic system is used.
-The system consists of two accumulators, a hydraulic cylinder with associated hoses, a pressure gauge and a bursting disc as a safety element to protect against overload.
+The system consists of two accumulators, a hydraulic cylinder, a pressure gauge and an accumulator safety valve.
 The accumulators correspond to category III, fluid group 2, of the Pressure Equipment Directive.
-Different variants of the counterbalancing system are used for floor and ceiling-mounted robots and for the F variants.
-The mode of operation is reversed for ceiling-mounted robots, i.e. the piston rod pushes against the link arm.
+Separate variants of the counterbalancing system are used for floor-mounted and F variants, respectively.